HBPNeurorobotics/Neurorobotics-MOOC-initialization/README.md

 # Neurorobotics-MOOC-initialization
 This repository holds a web application designed to be integrated as an HBP Collab application.
-It allows you select a Neurorobotics MOOC and to run its exercises in Jupyter notebook hosted by a Collab.
+It allows you select to a Neurorobotics MOOC and to run its exercises in a Jupyter notebook hosted by one of your Collabs.
 The source code is a slim replica of the [Brain Simulation Platform's Usecase Wizard](https://github.com/antonelepfl/usecases) by Stefano Antonel.

 All the titles, images, descriptions, files, etc are described in [usecases.json](/src/assets/config_files/usecases.json)